 3600,00

-The painting depicts the interior of a Gothic church, by Pieter Neefs the Younger (1620-after 1675), a Flemish painter who specialized in depictions of sacred interiors of the 17th century.
+The painting depicts the interior of a Gothic church, by Pieter Neefs the Younger (1620–after 1675), a Flemish painter specializing in 17th-century sacred interiors.
 The composition based on a precise linear perspective leads the eye towards the main altar, around which the faithful and clergy participating in the liturgy are gathered.

 The painting was made in oil technique on board, without a visible signature.
 The upper part of the composition has been cropped, resulting in the loss of the original format and probably also the author's signature.